diaspd/Nlw-Heat/README.md

 # Start the project
 $ npm start
 ```
+Use the other project on to run the server and
 The app will be available for access on your browser at http://localhost:3000

 <br></br>